awsdocs/aws-doc-sdk-examples/ruby/example_code/s3/README.md

 To find instructions for running these tests, see the [README](../../README.md#Tests) in the `ruby` folder.

 <!--custom.tests.start-->
-The example code in this directory is not currently tested.

 ## Contribute
 Code examples thrive on community contribution.